Dermah/pulsar/README.md

 Point your browser to `localhost:3000`.
 You can (usually, depending on network conditions) get other computers to connect as well by navigating to the server's ip address on port 3000.

-In the server window, press some buttons and watch as everything sorta kinda flashes in time!
+In the server terminal, press some buttons and watch as everything sorta kinda flashes in time!

-Press `ctrl-c` to kill the server.

-If you go to the base URL, you will automatically be redirected to be the next screen in the grid.
+If you go to the base URL as above, you will automatically be redirected to be the next screen in the grid.
 You can manually change which grid position a screen is at by using URL arguments.
 For example, if you wanted to be at grid position `(2, 4)` you would use the URL

     localhost:3000/?col=2&row=4

+To record your keypresses, press `}` to start recording and `{` when you are finished to write out the keypresses to `PULSARLOG.json`.
+To play them back, press `]` to load `PULSARLOG.json` and `[` to start playing.

+Press `F8` to play the song specified in `config.json`.
+This cheats by using command line utilities.
+If you're on Windows, download [MPlayer](http://sourceforge.net/projects/mplayerwin/) and playe `mplayer.exe` in this folder.

+Press `ctrl-c` to kill the server.

 ## Make your own drawings